tonethar/IGME-330-Master/notes/canvas-6.md

 - Take the above code and do the following:

-1) Get image pre-loading working:
+1) Get image "pre-loading" working:

 - Copy the `preloadImage(url,callback)` function in  **canvas-image-demo.html** (from [Canvas Part V](./canvas-5.md)) to the &lt;script> tag where we have the utilities declared (UTILITY CODE)